 On the first day (Friday) the participants get to know each other, while the Heads mind to "break the ice" and explain the procedure.
-The discussion can start, however, it will still be unofficial.
+The discussion can start; however, it will still be unofficial.
 Nevertheless, it is a good introduction into the topic and something like brainstorming.
 A procedure similar to Lobbying follows.
 The students are divided into small groups (3-5 persons per group), and each of them works on different aspects of the topic.
 For example, one group will be responsible for the causes or the consequences of a problem, another one for possible economic, political or legal measures, etc. The Assembly can unofficially discuss the second topic too, or finish with the first one completely before moving on to the second - it is up to the decision of the members and the discretion of the Heads.

 On Saturday the students can finish their work and write down their proposals.
 After that the official discussion starts (or they move on to the second topic, once done with the first).
 Each group presents their work, then other students may express their views and the discussion is heated up.
 The speakers can answer points of information.
-There is no voting, but if several disagreements occur the groups may re-write or withdraw some proposals.
+The students will propose amendments and vote.

-On the final day the discussion on one or both papers is resumed and finished.
+On the final day, the discussion on one or both papers is resumed and finished.
 The Heads are responsible for typing all the solutions into the proper form of an Action Paper.
 Two documents must be handed in by the end of the conference.
 The day can finish with remarks from the participants as well as the Heads.